spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 All security features of Trusted Boot rely on cryptographic keys.
 Secure Boot relies on the chain of trust between Platform Key (PK), Key Exchange Keys (KEK), and signature database (db) keys to achieve a tamper proof boot process.
-Full Disk Encryption also replies on a key pair.
+Full Disk Encryption also relies on a key pair.
 This section talks about the different keys used in Trusted Boot, their roles, and best practices to manage them securely.

 ![Relationship between Secure Boot Keys](/clusters_edge_trusted-boot_key-management_key-relationship.webp)